Dictatorship of Juan Vicente Gómez: Tomás Funes' de facto rule in Amazonas

-Economy
+Economics

 During the Gomecismo period, Venezuela restored its foreign credit, which had been nonexistent due to the policies of his predecessor, Cipriano Castro.
 Investment was centralized and directed toward the petroleum industry.
 The country transitioned from an agricultural export economy to an oil-based one.

-In 1930, Gómez unilaterally ordered the full repayment of the country's external debt.
+In 1919, the Commerce Code was reformed.
+In 1930, Gómez unilaterally ordered the full repayment of the country's external debt, while the internal debt was also greatly reduced during the Gómez government.

+More than 60% of state revenues came from oil.
+The national budget for 1913 was approximately 30 million bolívars, growing to 200 million by the end of the 1920s.

 Energy

 Barroso II oil field in 1922.

 Oil concessions, previously revoked under Castro, were reinstated and granted to international oil monopolies.
 These companies received vast portions of national territory and operated under favorable conditions ensured by the dictatorship's repressive policies against dissent.
+Before World War I, the main beneficiaries of oil concessions were the Dutch and British industries, followed by the American industry after the end of the war.

 Gómez held absolute authority to administer and grant oil concessions without congressional approval.
-During his regime, four major concessions were issued for exploration, production, and refining—primarily intended for resale to foreign investors.
-By the late 1920s, Venezuela became the world's top oil exporter and the second-largest oil producer globally.
+During his regime, four major concessions were issued for exploration, production, and refining, primarily intended for resale to foreign investors.
+Initially, royalties were set at 7% for the Venezuelan state.

+By 1917, annual oil production reached approximately 1.3 million barrels.
+By 1925, production neared 60 million barrels per year.
+In 1928, the figure stood at 137 million barrels annually (approximately 374,000 barrels per day).

+In 1923, the Compañía Venezolana de Petróleo (CVP) was founded.
+Within less than fifteen years after the start of oil exploitation, by the end of the 1920s Venezuela had become the world's leading oil exporter and the second-largest oil producer in the world.